 Only medication prescribed by the child's doctor can be administered by Center staff.
-This includes "overthe-counter" medications.
+This includes "over the counter" medications.
 All medication must be in its original container and labeled by the pharmacy with complete identification and administration information.
-"Over-the-counter" medication must be accompanied by a doctor's complete written orders.
-This documentation can be either a signed note on letterhead from the doctor giving full instructions for administration or a Center Medication Administration Permission form completed and signed by the doctor and parent.
+A doctor's complete written orders must accompany "over the counter" medications.
+This documentation can be in the form of either a signed note on letterhead from the doctor giving full instructions for administration OR a Center Medication Administration Permission form completed and signed by the doctor and parent.
 This information can be faxed if necessary.
 Each medication must be labeled with the child's name, drug name, dosage schedule, and expiration date.
 Medicine will not be administered if it is beyond the expiration date or if it has been prescribed to an individual other than the child.
-The first dosage of medicine will never be given at school because of the possibility of an allergic reaction.
+A first dosage of medicine will never be given at school because of the possibility of an allergic reaction.

 In addition to the doctor's orders, parents must complete and sign a Medical Administration Form that includes the child's name, the date and time of administration, and the required dosage.
 Forms are available in each classroom.
-The medication will be administered by the professional staff, and documentation of administration will be kept in a Medication Log.
+The medication will be administered by the professional staff and documentation of administration will be kept in a Medication Log.